Skip to main contentSkip to navigation

 TASK:

-Revise the full-body Bearish character by extending only the missing outfit pieces.
+Revise the full-body character by extending only the missing outfit pieces.

 RULE: